ronit0717/ronit0717/README.md

 ### Hello world 👋

-I am a software engineer from India 🚀
+My name is Ronit Chattopadhyay, I am a software engineer from India 🚀

-🔭 I’m currently working on Spring Boot (Java 8), ReactJS, NodeJS, GraphQL and AWS serverless computing.
+- 🔭 I’m currently working on Spring Boot (Java 8), ReactJS, NodeJS, GraphQL and AWS serverless computing.
-🌱 Exploring rapid scalable application development using AWS amplify (Fullstack framework with ReactJS bundled with Amazon serverless technologies)
+- 🌱 I have around 5 years of experience buying web based applications in E-Commerce and finance industry.
+- ⚡ My way of software engineering is to write clean readable code preferably with documentation
+- 📫 How to reach me: [Twitter](https://twitter.com/ronit0717) [LinkedIn](https://www.linkedin.com/in/ronitc/)

 <!--
 **ronit0717/ronit0717** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.